abdulsamadayoade/huddle-curved/README.md

-# Huddle landing page with curved sectionse
+# Huddle landing page with curved sections

 This is a coding challenge from Front End Mentor.